haimengsong/ocr-server/README.md

    8. tasks ask validator to validate if need parsing
    9. tasks ask parser to parse data
    10 tasks ask handler to write data into db
-* cache \
+* Redis \
-we use Redis as in-memory database to store the top 10 best courses for each skill and each request can directly read the result from Redis
+we use Redis as in-memory database to store the top 10 best courses for each skill and each request can directly read the result from Redis.
+Scheduled task is set up to refresh the data periodically.
 * business logic
   * how to extract skills from job description
   1. replace all non-alphanumerical character with empty space